 On average, application processing takes approximately three to four weeks.
 However, volume of applications received will impact processing.
-The application deadline is on or before July 1 of the applied year.
+Currently, there is no deadline for application submissions.
 For quickest processing time, applicants must submit a thorough and complete application.
 Incomplete applications will be rejected and returned for resubmission.